How to get extra context around search results from grep.

 Searching for words in random data.
 This is very interesting.

-How to search a file with grep for certain hexadecimal values.
+How to recursively search with grep on Linux.

 Some awesome tricks with awk, grep and sed.